+The real main eategenes of abase are as rememen

 Abuse Brief Description Signs / things to be aware of

 Physical Where the victim is caused Bruising (especially symmetric)

 Abuse physical harm Burns

 Sexual Forcing or enticing a young Inappropriate sexualised play

-abuse person to take part in Inappropriate needy attention seeking behaviour
+abuse person to take part in sexual Inappropriate needy attention seeking

+activities.
+Can happen over the behaviour

-sexual activities.
-Can High incidence of teen abuse of other teens
+internet.
+High incidence of teen abuse of other teens

-happen over the internet.
+-

-Emotional Making someone feel bad Aggression or withdrawal (two extremes) in one
+Emotional Making someone feel bad about Aggression or withdrawal (two extremes) in

-abuse about themselves, often day
+abuse themselves, often persistently one day

-persistently (e.g. bullying) Self-harm
+(e.g. bullying) Self-harm

 Anorexia

 Inappropriate neediness/attention seeking

 behaviour

 The abused being wary of help

-Neglect Leaving a child unattended Most common away from home
+Neglect Leaving a child unattended or Most common away from home

-or depriving them of basic Unused to supervision
+depriving them of basic needs Unused to supervision

-needs Physical / medical needs ignored
+Physical / medical needs ignored